cs3110/textbook/src/chapters/ds/twothree.md

 ```

 There are three cases to consider: splitting to accomodate a tall node from the left (`*x*`), the middle (`*y*`), or the right (`*z*`).
-Again it may be helpful to choose one case, study it in some detail, and then observe the similarity between that case and the other two.
-After the split, the new node `*y*` has become *tall*, which is an issue we will discuss next.
-However, we have made progress: all of the children of the tree rooted at `*y*` now have the same height, so balance has been restored within the subtree rooted at `*y*`.
+In all cases, after the split, we have made progress.
+All of the children of the tree rooted at `*y*` now have the same height, so balance has been restored within the subtree rooted at `*y*`.

-Above, when we performed a *merge* to absorb a difference in height, our insertion routine was complete.
-This is not necessarily the case with a split, precisely because the node `*y*` has become tall.
+However, node `*y*` has become *tall*.
-Is that a problem?

-- If `*y*` is the root of the entire tree, then we do not have a problem.
-Take a moment to observe that all the invariants still hold.
+If `*y*` is the root of the entire tree, that is not a problem: the invariants still hold.

-- If `*y*` is not the root, then `*y*` has some sibling node, and `*y*` has become taller than that sibling.
-We need to fix this.
-Specifically, we need to recurse upwards.
-Either `*y*`'s parent node will perform a merge and absorb the difference in height there and then, or the parent will perform a split, *itself become tall*, and propagate the difference in height further upwards.
+But if `*y*` is not the root, then `*y*` has some sibling node, and `*y*` has become taller than that sibling.
+To fix that, we need to recurse upwards.
+Either `*y*`'s parent node will perform a merge and absorb the difference in height; or, the parent will perform a split, itself become tall, and propagate the difference in height further upwards.

 ### Finishing Insertion